 As time goes on my criticisms of the Piscine are fading but there are still a couple of stand outs.

 The current Rush format is open to monopolisation by one or two people.
 In fact, it seems to encourage it.
 I was fairly relaxed about being with better coders and letting them take the lead but I saw others who were not and became frustrated when people took over.
+Especially when they turned out not to be better coders but just better at taking over.

 What happens to the people who leave?